adobke/hmc_bot_league/content/markdown/buildlogs/buildlogtest.md

 ![Spockets](|filename|/images/robespierre/sprocket.jpg)

-After that they were lathed to correct thickness and bevel.
+After that they were lathed to the correct thickness and bevel.

 ![Wheels](|filename|/images/robespierre/wheel.jpg)